 Pin the maturity cards on the wall.
 Ask how well do we foresee the change we’re going to inflict with the planned features.
-“Customers will love it”, the engineer proclaims putting the features on tree level.
+“Customers will love it”, the engineer proclaims putting a few features on tree level.
 The sales rep sourly adds: “If they’ll ever grasp it”, moving them up into the clouds.

-1) Rate maturity per field of expertise.
+1) Rate maturity per field of expertise

 Here are possible interpretation of the maturity levels per field of expertise: